devalc/Viz-WEPPCloud/helpfiles/H_upload.md

 ***

-Provide the url pointing to the WEPPCloud Hillslope file.
+Provide the url pointing to the WEPPCloud Hillslope CSV file.